-VF breaks off denim biz to focus on money-making activewear
+VF, following millions of consumers, will shed its denim

-GREENSBORO, N.C.
-(AP) — The clothing company that makes Wrangler and Lee jeans is breaking off its denim division, which could generate as much as $2.5 billion in revenue each year.
+NEW YORK (AP) — The clothing company that makes Wrangler and Lee jeans is breaking off its denim division to focus on its fast-growing outdoor and active wear business.

-VF Corp. said Monday that it wants to focus on its money-making active and outwear business.
-It owns The North Face and Timberland, and it’s acquired the Altra, Icebreaker and Williamson-Dickie brands.
+The major shift at VF Corp. is happening as Americans swap out jeans for yoga pants.
+That trend has fueled growth at Lululemon, Under Armour and Nike.
+Retailers like The Gap and Target have hopped aboard.
+Even traditional jeans makers have added stretch to their denim to catch up.

-The outdoor division will move from North Carolina to the Denver area in next year.
-The new, yet-to-be-named company that operates the denim and also its outlet businesses will remain in Greensboro, North Carolina.
+The change in what people wear is playing out every quarter at VF, which announced the split Monday.

 Most Read Business Stories